KUL-recon-lab/course_nucmed_tech/latex/main.md

       = 5 \mbox{mGy}.
 ```

 For the photons, the situation is slightly more complicated, because not all of them will deposit their energy in the box.
 Because the box is spherical and the point source is in the center, the amount of attenuating material seen by a photon is the same for every direction.
-With equation ([17](#eq:spectatten)) we can compute the probability that a photon will escape without interaction:
+With equation [](#eq:spectatten) we can compute the probability that a photon will escape without interaction:

 ```{math}
 p_{\mbox{escape}} = e^{- \int_0^R \mu dr} = e^{- \mu R}